 -No. But that is silly.

 -Actually it is true.
-Every baptized member of the church takes Christ’s named on when they are baptized.
+Every baptized member of the church takes on Christ’s name when they are baptized.
 That is what it means in the sacrament prayers when we say we take his name on us.
 When we are baptized we become members of Christ’s church- Christians.
 And taking on his name is a way to remember we are trying to become perfect, and truly good, as he is.

 -I do not know what you mean.